Author Credentials

 Read article?

 Fager, M. Gregg.
 "On 1st Amendment."
 The Salt Lake Tribune.
 26 September 1990, A9.
 Print.
+[On religious freedom to pray in public school]

 Read article?

 Fager, M. Gregg.
 "State Judicial Discipline and the Utah System."
 Judicial Administration.
 Provo, Utah: J. Reuben Clark Law School, 1982.
 Print.
+[On the discipline or removal of activist or criminal judges.]

 This article examines holding state judges accountable for judicial misconduct in the United States, and Utah's system for administering relief from such misconduct.
 The Hon.
 J. Clifford Wallace compiled this and other articles into Judicial Administration as a visiting professor at the Law School.
 The Howard W. Hunter Law Library call number for this publication is KF, 8700, A75, .T37, 1982.